 - Reporting and analytics method — No marketing plan is complete without a valid way to track performance.
 Make sure you have reporting and analytics set up so that you can follow a campaign’s success and learn about the tactics that made it thrive and the factors that can be improved.

 It’s easy to look at these components and think you can fill them out at once.
 However, it actually takes careful planning and data analysis to accurately determine factors like the most valuable goals to target and which marketing channels to use.
-Keep this in mind as you learn about the basic steps we recommend for creating a nonprofit marketing plan.

 1. Review Past Performance.